 Shavuot, like most other Jewish holidays, has been celebrated in many different ways throughout Jewish history.
-What began as an agricultural festival marking the beginning of the summer wheat harvest transformed into a holiday celebrating the Jews receiving the Torah at Mt.
+What began as an agricultural festival marking the beginning of the summer wheat harvest transformed into a holiday celebrating the Jews receiving the at Mt.
 Sinai, often accompanied by eating dairy (or dairy-tasting) foods and all-night-long Torah study.

-The COVID-19 pandemic has shifted so much of how we engage Jewishly, but Shavuot is fantastic holiday for families to celebrate from the safety of their homes.
+The COVID-19 pandemic has shifted so much of how we engage Jewishly, but Shavuot is a fantastic holiday for families to celebrate from the safety of their homes.
 Below are a few ways you and your family can observe this rich, festive Jewish holiday this year.

 1. Learn about the holiday.

 Because Shavuot in and of itself is a celebration of Jewish study, you can use this time to learn more about the holiday, ranging from its agricultural origins to what it means to Jews today.
 You can learn more about the Reform Jewish custom of confirmation – the ceremony of teenage Jewish children dedicating themselves to Jewish life – and why it’s connected to this holiday.
 We have even developed a fun quiz you and your family can take to test your Shavuot knowledge, and you can also teach your children about the holiday by reading this story by Rabbi Sara Sapadin.